Zhuinden/simple-stack-tutorials/README.md

 This way, we can handle result passing between screens as a regular callback method.

+## 9.)
+Adding RxJava to "First Time User Experience"

+In this step, we'll add RxJava's BehaviorRelays and ViewModel-internal subscriptions to provide field validation.

 ## License

     Copyright 2020 Gabor Varadi